blancas/morph/README.md

 * Implementation based on protocols and data types.
 * Predefined monoids and functors; with support for Clojure collections.
-* Monads: Identity, Maybe, Either, Reader, Writer, State.
+* Monads: Identity, Maybe, Either, Reader, Writer, State, Imperative.
 * Monad Transformers: MaybeT, EitherT, ReaderT, WriterT, StateT.
 * Support for curried functions.
 * Library of generic functions for the above constructs.